zjinb/OnyxAndroidSample/README.md

 * [EnvironmentDemoActivity](https://github.com/onyx-intl/OnyxAndroidSample/blob/master/app/sample/src/main/java/com/onyx/android/sample/EnvironmentDemoActivity.java): shows how to use [DeviceEnvironment](https://github.com/onyx-intl/OnyxAndroidSample/wiki/DeviceEnvironment) to access removeable sdcard.
 You can call `DeviceEnvironment.getRemovableSDCardDirectory().getAbsolutePath();`

 ## 3.Scribble
 `TouchHelper` is the latest api that you can scribble with stylus.
-You should call it.
+You should call it.For more detailed usage, check out it out [here](https://github.com/onyx-intl/OnyxAndroidSample/blob/master/doc/Scribble-TouchHelper-API.md)
 * [ScribbleStylusTouchHelperDemoActivity ](https://github.com/onyx-intl/OnyxAndroidSample/blob/master/app/sample/src/main/java/com/onyx/android/sample/ScribbleStylusTouchHelperDemoActivity.java):

 We have no restrictions on the view,  you can set anything view.For example, SurfaceView , webview.